 Start with what you like about where you live right now.
 What do you want to keep about your current home?
 Then think about your frustrations, and think of how you’d fix those.
 Write these down as what you want in your dream home.
-The location, the size, the rooms - all of these are up for grabs.
-It looks great on the street, or it feel like home the moment you walk in the door, and you just want to tell everyone about it because it has this one thing that you love.
+The location, the size, the rooms — all of these are up for grabs.
+It looks great on the street, or it feels like home the moment you walk in the door, and you just want to tell everyone about it because it has this one thing that you love.
 Write all of these down, and enjoy this feeling while it lasts.

 Scale it back down to what’s reasonable